 On Jan.
-18, TikTok went dark ahead of a federal ban on the app that was set to take effect the following day, a move that White House Press Secretary Karine Jean-Pierre referred to as a “stunt” in her remarks.
+18, TikTok went dark ahead of a federal ban on the app set to take effect the following day, a move that White House Press Secretary Karine Jean-Pierre called a “stunt” in her remarks.
 By Jan.
 19, the app was again available for American users.
-Based on statements from ByteDance, the Chinese company that owns the app, they expect Trump to be their savior and thanked him for his help.
+Based on statements from ByteDance, the Chinese company that owns the app, it expects Trump to be its savior and thanked him for his help.

-According to The New York Times, President-elect Donald Trump pledged on his Truth Social platform that he would “issue an executive order on Monday to extend the period of time before the law’s prohibitions take effect, so that we can make a deal to protect our national security.”
+According to The New York Times, President-elect Donald Trump pledged on his Truth Social platform that he would “issue an executive order on Monday to extend the period before the law’s prohibitions take effect so that we can make a deal to protect our national security.”

-Trump’s promise is in direct conflict with the federal law, which arrived via a bipartisan effort, and a ruling from the conservatively biased Supreme Court, the law states that app stores and cloud computing providers stand to face financial penalties if they don’t comply.
+Trump’s promise directly conflicts with a federal law passed through bipartisan efforts and a conservative-leaning Supreme Court ruling.
+The law states that app stores and cloud computing providers will face financial penalties if they don’t comply.

 As Rep. Jasmine Crockett pointed out on social media, Trump’s proposed executive order could potentially be his first test of how far he can bend the rule of law until his will breaks it.

-Rep. Crockett also noted in her responses to voters that she believes that in order for the executive order to be rescinded, someone will have to sue because the Department of Justice won’t step in.
+Rep. Crockett also noted in her responses to voters that she believes someone will have to sue for the executive order to be rescinded because the Department of Justice will not intervene.

-In a statement which announced the return of the social media app, TikTok thanked Trump, while some social media users noted that this problem is largely one of Trump’s own making.
+In a statement announcing the social media app’s return, TikTok thanked Trump, while some users noted that Trump is largely responsible for this problem.

 “We thank President Trump for providing the necessary clarity and assurance to our service providers that they will face no penalties providing TikTok to over 170 million Americans and allowing over 7 million small businesses to thrive,” TikTok said.

-Despite celebrations from TikTok creators, TikTok users, and the company themselves, legal experts are cautioning that the devil is in the details, in this case the details of Trump’s promised executive order.
+Despite celebrations from TikTok creators, TikTok users, and the company itself, legal experts are cautioning that the devil is in the details, in this case, the details of Trump’s promised executive order.

-According to Alan Rosenshtein, an associate professor of law at the University of Minnesota, “There’s no good path here from a rule of law perspective.”
+Alan Rozenshtein, an associate professor of law at the University of Minnesota, says, “There’s no good path here from a rule of law perspective.”

-Peter Harrell, a former Biden Administration official, told the New York Times that Trump’s proposed executive order doesn’t seem like it’s going to hold up to legal scrutiny.
+Former Biden administration official Peter Harrell told The New York Times that Trump’s proposed executive order doesn’t seem likely to withstand legal scrutiny.

 “What Trump has proposed on social media seems lawless.
 We’ll have to see what he actually does to implement it,” Harrell said.